trainiac/DOM/README.md

-# DOM
+# pjQuery

-A light DOM traversal library
+A light DOM traversal library for a post jQuery world